Running Two AI Code Agents in One Codebase 🦆 ⇄ 🦆

 - Structured ticket references

-The only difference is the suffix applied to all commits and jira comments:[ai][claude]or[ai][codex]
+The only difference is the suffix applied to all commits and Jira comments:[ai][claude]or[ai][codex]

 That tiny tag changes everything.